 The pedal, the myth, the legend.
-The Boss MT-2 Metal Zone Guitar Effects Pedal offers huge distorted tones with a sonic flexibility that is unrivalled thanks to detailed EQ and tone shaping options.
+The Boss MT-2 Metal Zone Guitar Effects Pedal offers huge distorted tones with sonic flexibility that is unrivalled thanks to detailed EQ and tone-shaping options.
 Staking a claim for being the most versatile distortion pedal on the market, the EQ shaping options are a step above most similar units.

 A sweepable mid boost/cut allows you to flick back and forth between old school mid-scooped metal tones and much fatter, doomier mid-heavy sounds.
-This is complemented by the astonishing amount of gain this pedal can dish out.
-I'd wager the Metal Zone has more gain than any player needs, but feel free to put this to the test.
-Always better to have too much, than not enough!
+This is complemented by the astonishing amount of gain this pedal can produce.

 Product Ref: 9964